geoffder/dometyl-keyboard/things/boards/splaytyl/README.md

 heatset inserts.

 ## MCU mounting
-Eyelets and case cutouts are included to fit the BastardKB Elite-C holder.
+M4 heatset eyelets and case cutouts are included to fit the BastardKB Elite-C holder.